Concordium/concordium.github.io/source/testnet/net/installation/downloads.rst

 - `Download the Testnet version of Concordium Desktop Wallet for MacOS. <https://distribution.testnet.concordium.com/tools/macos/concordium-desktop-wallet-testnet-1.1.3.dmg>`_

+MacOS might block the Desktop Wallet the first time you try to run it, but you will be able to allow it to run in System Preferences, via the Security & Privacy menu.

 Currently, the Desktop Wallet doesn't support Apple M1 Macs.

 - Download the Testnet version of Concordium Desktop Wallet for Linux: